guyleonard/orchardDB/README.md

 ```

 ## Internal Taxa and Accession Names
 This database is mainly intended for use with the Orchard Tree Building pipeline or for producing your own phylogenies.
-Some issues that affect leaf naming within treefiles is their length (although not a huge constraint more recently), the use of non-alphanumeric characters (which interfere with Newick/Nexus formats) and identidical accessions even though they may come from different gene prediction sets.
-Another issue that you may experience in your database creation is providing gene predictions for the same taxa but from different versions or differen assemblies.
-This again would lead to identicial file names or filenames that end up looking like "taxaname_version_2_1_updated" or similar.
+Some issues that affect leaf-naming within treefiles are their length (although not a huge constraint more recently), the use of non-alphanumeric characters (which interfere with Newick/Nexus formats) and identidical accessions even though they may come from different gene prediction sets or taxa.
+Another issue that you may experience in your database creation is providing gene predictions for the same taxa but from different versions or different assemblies.
+This can lead to identicial file names or filenames that end up looking something like "taxa_name_version_2_1_updated_final" or similar.

-In order to address this, the orchardDB script translates the names in to it's own consistent and unique identities.
+In order to address this, the orchardDB script translates the names into it's own consistent and unique identities.
 We do this by providing some of the information to a 'hashing' function (specifically MD5).
-This does mean the files and accessions end up being unreadable in a human-way but for the most part we don't need to know what files we are dealing with - just the scripts do, and tools are provided to translate the names back later (this is the current reason for use of the SQL database).
+This means that the files and accessions end up being unreadable in a human-way, but for the most part we don't need to know what files we are dealing with - just the scripts do, and tools are provided to translate the names back later (this is the current reason for use of the SQL database).

 ### Filenames
 To generate a consistent and unique taxonomic ID within the database for each input, we take the NCBI:txid, the version number of the predictions, the source, and the 'type' of data.

 For example the input of;

-  TaxID: 1313167
+ * TaxID: 1313167
-  Version: 2018
+ * Version: 2018
-  Souce: other,richardslab
+ * Souce: other,richardslab
-  Type: DNA
+ * Type: DNA

 Produces: 0e69f6622affb742c678ab46cf7d1302